heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Ap_Temp.png" alt="How does Ap affect temperature" title="How does Ap affect temperature" />

-#### With MSE values at 223.09 and 201.56 are really high and tell me that we wont get a very good line of fit.
+#### With MSE values at 223.09 and 201.56 which are really high and tell me that we wont get a very good line of fit.
 #### our p value is = -0.015 which is below the .05 threshold so we would reject the null hypothesis and say that There is a Linear relationship between the Ap Index and Average Temperature.

 #### Simple Linear Regression model - How does the Ap index affect Wind Speed?